lcthomas/eng681f19/schedule.md

 * Saidiya Hartman, “Introduction” and Ch 1 “Innocent Amusements: The Stage of Sufferance,” from _Scenes of Subjection: Terror, Slavery, and Self-Making in Nineteenth-Century America_ (1997)
 * W. E. B. Du Bois, “Of Our Spiritual Strivings” from _The Souls of Black Folk_ (1903)
 * Jacques Lacan, “The Mirror Stage as Formative of the _I_ Function as Revealed in Psychoanalytic Experience” (1949)
-* Frantz Fanon, Ch 7 “The Black Man and Recognition,” from _Black Skin, White Masks_ (1952)
+* Frantz Fanon, Ch 5 “The Fact of Blackness,” from _Black Skin, White Masks_ (1952, 1967)
 * Louis Althusser, pgs 181-194 from "On Ideology," from _Ideology and Ideological State Apparatuses_ (1971)

 ----